Mercedes-Benz W123

 The Mercedes-Benz W123 is a range of executive cars produced by German manufacturer Mercedes-Benz from November 1975 to January 1986.
-The W123 models surpassed their predecessor, the Mercedes-Benz W114, as the most successful Mercedes, selling 2.7 million units before production ended in the autumn of 1985 for the saloon/sedan versions and January 1986 for coupés and estates/station wagons.
+The W123 models surpassed their predecessor, the Mercedes-Benz W114, as the most successful Mercedes-Benz, selling 2.7 million units before production ended in the autumn of 1985 for the saloon/sedan versions and January 1986 for coupés and estates/station wagons.

 Following a slow production build-up during the first year, customers who placed their orders faced a lengthy waiting period of nine to twelve months.
 A black market emerged for the customers who were willing to pay more for immediate delivery.
 The slightly used W123 commanded about 5,000 Deutsche Mark premium over its original sale price.

 Like its predecessors, the W123 gained the reputation of being well built and reliable.
-Many taxi companies chose the W123, and they were a common sight in Germany.
-Reaching 500,000 or 1,000,000 km with only minor mechanical issues was common with W123s used as taxicabs.
-Once the W123 reached the end of its service life, they were often shipped to Africa and third world countries where they were highly esteemed for their ability to travel on rough roads and to not require frequent maintenance.
+Many taxi companies in Germany chose the W123 due to its reputation of durability and reliability.
+Reaching 500,000 or more kilometres with only minor mechanical issues was common with W123 used as taxicabs.
+Once the W123 reached the end of its service life, they were often shipped to Africa and third world countries where they were highly esteemed for their ability to travel on rough roads and to require infrequent maintenance.

-W123 production ended in January 1986 with 63 final T-models rolling out.
+W123 production ended in January 1986 with 63 final estates/station wagons rolling out.
 The most popular single models were the 240 D (455,000 built), the 230 E (442,000 built), and the 200 D (378,000 built).